15 December, 2011 | (01 hr)

 Bart van Ark - The Conference Board, Daniel Gros - The Centre for European Policy Studies and Iain Begg - London School of Economics will outline a number of scenarios, discuss the impact of growth scenarios for several sectors of the European economy and, analyse how Europe might gain an advantage over other economies by reshaping the labor market through a process of socio-ecological transition.

 Iain Begg is a Professorial Research Fellow at the European Institute, London School of Economics and Political Science.
 His main research work is on the political economy of European integration and EU economic governance.
-He has directed and participated in a series of research project...Full Bio
+He has directed and participated in a series of research projects on diff...Full Bio

 Bart van Ark